 There would be continued long-term, negligible, beneficial impacts on biological resources from uninterrupted Army conservation efforts on the Center Tract and continued long-term, negligible, adverse impacts as described under Alternative 1.
 These impacts would be negligible because the Army does minimal conservation efforts in the Center Tract, and there have been no documented occurrences of protected species in the Center Tract.
-As discussed above, there is the potential for additional management considerations better treatment of State-listed species the pueo under a lease.
-The Army would continue to follow MMR conservation programs and agreements as explained for Alternative 1, in the introduction to Section 3.3.5, and in Appendix F.
+As discussed above, there is the potential for additional management considerations of State-listed species under a lease.
+The Army would continue to follow

+MMR conservation programs and agreements as explained for Alternative 1, in the introduction to Section 3.3.5, and in Appendix F.

 There would be no impacts on O'ahu 'elepaio critical habitat at MMR under this alternative.
+Minimum Retention via Fee Simple Title and its Impacts

 Fee simple title impacts would be the same as those described for lease retention; no new impacts on biological resources would result from purchasing the State-owned land.
-The pueo would not be treated as a federally endangered species.
 Under a fee simple title, the Army would continue to adhere to the same Federal laws and regulations, including DoDI 4715.03, and would conform to State laws and regulations to the extent practicable.